Security & Compliance

 Per-Run Execution Context

-Each workflow run has its own execution context — inputs, tool registry, and scratch state — that is constructed at run start and discarded when the run completes.
-One run cannot read another run's data.
+Every workflow run constructs its own execution context — inputs, tool registry, scratch state — at run start, and discards it when the run completes.
+One run cannot read another's data, even within the same tenant.

 07